La Leche League Canada 2019 Annual Report

 - manage their Group activities

-- work with Leader Applicants and others considering LLL leadership
+- work with Leader Applicants and those considering LLL leadership

-During volunteer week in April 2018, LLLC honoured Leaders serving LLLC and their communities across Canada.
-Events such as these as well as volunteer and community awards highlight the contribution of our volunteers.
-Some of our Leaders were nominated for and received provincial volunteer awards.
-We are proud of the commitment our volunteers have to serving the communities in which they live and we continue to seek out opportunities to bring attention to the amazing work that our Leaders do.
+During volunteer week in April 2019, LLLC shared some of the letters we received from the mothers, parents, and families whom our volunteer Leaders have helped this past year.
+We are proud of the commitment our volunteers have to serving the communities in which they live, and we continue to seek opportunities to bring attention to the amazing work that our Leaders do.

 Leader Accreditation Department

-Published 4 issues each of Chrysalis, the LLLC newsletter for Leader Applicants and Butterfly, the LLLC newsletter for supporting Leaders
+Published 4 issues each of Chrysalis, the LLLC newsletter for Leader Applicants and Butterfly, the LLLC newsletter for the applicants’ supporting Leaders

 April - June